Trust your body, outsmart the marketing:

 There is no cheat code for finding “the best” therapist.
 Anyone promising certainty is selling you comfort, not care.

-Good news: you can get very good at choosing well, because fit is not mysterious.
-It is observable.
-It shows up in your body, in the therapist’s behaviour, and in the tiny details of how the process is run.
-This article is designed to help you do two things at once: trust your nervous system and outsmart the marketing, with neurodivergent needs firmly in mind.
+Good news: you can get excellent at choosing well, because fit is not mystical.
+It shows up in your body, in the therapist’s behaviour, and in the tiny details of how the work is run.
+Experienced practising therapists and researchers tend to agree on a surprisingly practical conclusion: fit often matters more than brand.

-That is why “nice” is not enough.
+That’s why “nice” isn’t enough.

 Fit is not mystical.
-It is measurable.
+It’s measurable.

 Let’s make it satisfyingly unromantic.
 Fit has four parts: